stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 The inputs are as follows and in the following order:
 1) insumstat1: full path to the gwas summary statistic file of trait 1 (BSPC or WSPC).
 2) insumstat2: full path to the gwas summary statistic file of trait 2 (the 'traditional' GWAS results)
-3) ldpath: path to the folder and prefix of the LD score files
+3) ldpath: path to the folder and prefix of the LD score files (omitting ".l2.ldscore.gz" and ".l2.M_5_50").
 4) outpath: path to where to store the output, folder and prefix

 ```